 Starting a small business is an exciting process, there are many legal and financial requirements to go through but the end result of owning your own business is a wonderful feeling of achievement.
 What most new business owners have trouble with is financing their new business, personal savings only can go so far.
-Many new business owners look into start up small business loans for their financing needs.
+Many new business owners look into small business startup loans for their financing needs.
 This type of loan is offered as unsecured and secured, the main difference being one requires collateral and the other does not.

-What is a start up small business loan?
+What is a small business startup loan?

-An unsecured start up business loan does not require any collateral, down payment or cosigner.
+An unsecured start-up business loan does not require any collateral, down payment or cosigner.
 The lender offers this type of loan to new businesses with good credit history.
-The interest rate on unsecured start up business loans is often much higher than a secured loan, averaging 6%.
+The interest rate on unsecured start-up business loans is often much higher than a secured loan, averaging 6%.
 While this is a great option for businesses with not security options it can cost more in the long run.

-How to get a start up small business loan?
+How to get a small business start up loan?

 - Find a lender that offers this type of business financing

-- Make sure that your business meets the lenders requirements
+- Make sure that your business meets the lenders’ requirements

 - Submit an application